 iBuyers are real-estate investors.
 These financial professionals have the ability to rake up enough cash to buy homes outright.
 Usually, they will use the homes they buy as rental properties so that they can earn the money they spent back.

-The advantage to going through an iBuyer is that you don’t have to actually list your home at all.
-An iBuyer will be able to review the basic details about your home online, produce the market value of your home, complete their own online assessment regarding your home, and give you an offer for your home using all of this data.
+The advantage of going through an iBuyer company is that you don’t have to list your home.
+An iBuyer will be able to review the basic details about your home online, produce the market value of your home, complete their online assessment regarding your home, and give you an offer for your home using all of this data.

 There are several advantages that come with using all-cash offers over any other offers you may receive on your home.
 Many people don’t know that all-cash offers are actually much easier than other offers.